keystonejs/keystone/docs/guides/heroku.md

 - Go to your Heroku app in the dashboard, select Settings and press [Reveal config vars].

-- Create a new environment variable called `MONGO_URI` set it to the database connection string we got from MongoDB Atlas, e.g. `mongodb+srv://<username>:<password>@cluster0-szafh.azure.mongodb.net/test?retryWrites=true&w=majority`.
+- Create a new environment variable called `DATABASE_URL` set it to the database connection string we got from MongoDB Atlas, e.g. `mongodb+srv://<username>:<password>@cluster0-szafh.azure.mongodb.net/test?retryWrites=true&w=majority`.

 ### Push the KeystoneJS app to Heroku